11.0 Post-Season Playoffs, Playdowns and Championships, Structure, ALLIANCE Manual of Operations (Minor Hockey Alliance of Ontario)

 .1 The ALLIANCE Playdown format and League Playoff format shall be determined by the Structure Committee in consultation with member associations/zones as soon as the full structure and OHF/HC playdown formats and dates are known.

-.2 Executive members shall declare group winners, and notify the Executive Director.
+.2 Member Associations shall declare group winners, and notify the Executive Director where applicable.

 .1 A team that does not wish to enter playdowns must indicate such intent prior to the ALLIANCE classification meeting.